exonum/exonum-doc/src/architecture/storage.md

 # Exonum Data Model

-This page reveals how Exonum stores different data, from the lowest (LevelDB) to the high abstract layers that are used in the client applications.
+This page describes how Exonum stores different data, from the lowest (LevelDB) to the high abstract layers that are used in the client applications.
 Storage architecture can be overlooked from different points.